Frix-x/semiotweet/README.md

 ## How it works
 Stack is subjects to know changes.

-### Back-end :
+### Stack :
- - Django,
- - SQLite,
+ - Django as framework,
+ - PostGreSQL for the database,
- - Twitter API,
+ - Twitter API as data provider,
- - TreeTagger
+ - TreeTagger for tweets' analysis,

-### Front-end  :
- - chart.js
+ - chart.js for visualization

 ## Architecture, data structures & models

 There's just one app called `viewer` yet. `urls.py` directly redirects to this app.
-`extraction.py` contains functions that are used in the views.
+`extraction.py` and `semanticAnalysis.py` contains functions that are used in the views.

+The one from `extraction.py` catch the tweets, those in `semanticAnalysis.py` process the analysis.

 ## UML TO BE UPDATED !